 Senecas Had a Sense of Humor

-The early settlers recount a story when the Indians served hominy to the white guests, only one spoon was used.
+According to common lore, the early European settlers recount a story when the local natives served hominy to the white guests, only one spoon was used.
 The host would take the spoon, and after wiping it on the sole of his moccasin, pass the spoon onto the guests.
-The joke was meant to shock the white visitor, for most Indians had their own cup and spoon and maintained Indian homes were spick and span (Merrill: 39).
+The joke was meant to shock the white visitor, for most Indians had their own cup and spoon and thier own homes were spick and span (Merrill: 39).